TapwaveZodiac/novelaiUKB/docs/Vibe-Transfer.md

 As you can see, there are *Information Extracted* thresholds where notable changes happen.
 Composition switches closer to the reference image at 2.955%, Style starts to carry over around 7%, and more detailed elements of shading and texture are present from 14% onwards.

 Returns are sensibly diminishing past that, with 30% and 100% having extremely similar outputs.
-Tests for 40-99% were carried out and have sensibly similar images.
+Tests for 40-99% were carried out and have remarkably similar images.

 These thresholds are not, however, perfectly consistent.
 Here is a comparator with the same settings, but with the following prompt: ```sidelocks, braided bangs, no bangs, braided bun, single hair bun, forehead, medium hair, platinum blonde hair, aqua eyes, laurel crown, laurels, leaf on head, aqua shawl, aqua choker, white dress, {{{sideless outfit}}}, cross-laced corset, golden bangle, gold ring, sandals, {{{{medium breasts}}}}, [[[[small breasts]]]], greek goddess``` UC: ```parted bangs, gold leaves```